a-sksingh113/Event-Management-System/backend/README.md

 # IIEST Event-Management-System

-This is the backend of a Note-Taking Web Application built using Node.js, Express.js, and MongoDB.
-It supports features such as hierarchical categories (e.g., course, semester, subject), user authentication, and note management.
+This is the backend of the IIEST Event Management System built using Node.js, Express.js, and MongoDB.
+It supports features such as user authentication, OTP-based email verification, event creation, and management for students and organizers.

 ## Features